The Genders' Factor

 Simone Forti’s Striding Crawling (1977)

-performed by Claire Filmon / Projet DICI
+Claire Filmon / Projet DICI

 der TANK